Jeong Seung-won (footballer)

 Jeong Seung-won (Korean: 정승원; born 27 February 1997) is a South Korean football midfielder.
-He currently plays for the Suwon Samsung Bluewings.
+He currently plays for FC Seoul and the South Korea national team.

 Club career

-Born on 27 February 1997, Jeong made his debut as a substitute for Daegu FC on 6 May 2017, playing against Jeonbuk FC in the K League 1.
+Born on 27 February 1997, Jeong made his debut as a substitute for Daegu FC on 6 May 2017, playing against Jeonbuk Hyundai Motors in the K League 1.
 He was a nominee for youth player of the year in the 2018 K League Awards.